 For certain provision, these course-based arrangements are adapted to take account of the subject-focused development in undergraduate Honours degree provision (see Regulatory Framework).
 Subject-based management, encompassing Single Honours, Major, Main and/or Minor strands in an undergraduate subject, is the responsibility of a Subject Committee and a Subject Director.
 A Campus Coordinating Group, comprising Subject Directors led by a campus Director of Combined Studies, addresses cross-subject matters.
 These arrangements were approved by Senate in October 2002.

-The University's Student Charter and its seven associate charters set out the University's commitments to students and its expectations of them.
+The University's Student Charter and its associate charters set out the University's commitments to students and its expectations of them.

 The course or subject committee is expected to put in place, in accordance with University and Faculty policies, arrangements for student support and guidance, in particular